CERTCC/Vultron/docs/process_models/report_management.md

 yet to be received.
 It is, in effect, a null state that no CVD Participant would be expected to reflect in their report tracking system.
-We include it here because it will become useful when we are modeling coordination that spans multiple Participants in a formal protocol in Chapter [\[sec:formal_protocol\]](#sec:formal_protocol){reference-type="ref" reference="sec:formal_protocol"}.
+We include it here because it is useful when modeling coordination that spans multiple Participants in the [formal protocol](../formal_protocol/index.md).
 Otherwise, the discussion until then will mostly ignore it.

 #### The _Received_ (_R_) State